 She said, "I don't understand why it was so rough if it was just training.
 I want them to explain it to me, that the state explains to me what happened to my son.
 Why did he hit him so hard that it killed him, that it destroyed his brain and broke all of my son's teeth and he had a neck fracture too."

 During the training exercise, McGurik said that the academy's on-site medical team responded immediately after Delgado became unresponsive.
-They then determined that he required urgent medical care and tool him to the hospital, where he died.
+They then determined that he required urgent medical care and took him to the hospital, where he died.
 Delgado was part of the 90th Recruit Training Troop, which is due to graduate on October 9th.

 Col. John Mawn Jr., the outgoing leader of MSP, said in a statement, "The Massachusetts State Police grieves the tragic loss of Trainee Enrique Delgado-Garcia, and we offer our deepest condolences to his family and loved ones.
 They have the full measure of our support and care, and they remain full members of our State Police family.